 Non-physical access to our production database is severely limited too.
-Only 6 lead developers can upload new software releases and only 4 can view the actual raw database.
-Access to the live database and to the servers is restricted to computers that have been authenticated by two-factor authentication.
-Even if someone managed to retrieve the master password, it would still be useless without that two-factor authentication access code.
+Only select lead developers can upload new software releases or view the actual raw database, and access is restricted by two-factor authentication.

-Access to the administration website is equally restricted.
-Only the aforementioned administrators can access all global admin pages, while support staff can only see very restricted “general information” about a client (like how many users, who logged in and when, what review cycles exist, etc).
-Regular support staff cannot analyze a customer’s actual content (like actual performance reviews, messages, etc).
-This functionality is restricted to the people who can access the raw database.
+Access to the administration backend is equally restricted.
+Only the lead developers can access all detail like reviews or feedback, while SI support staff can only view general information about a client (like how many users, who logged in and when, what review cycles exist, etc).

 It is our policy to not look into customer data unless permission has been granted by the customer to help to troubleshoot a bug.
-Most bugs we encounter can be fixed by reproducing the situation locally, and by analyzing the logfiles and stacktraces, which do not display customer data beyond IDs and basics like employee names.
+Most bugs we encounter can be fixed by reproducing the situation locally, or by analyzing the server logfiles and stacktraces.

-Taking security seriously is an important first step, but it doesn’t end with preventive measures.
-It’s crucial to have third parties double-check the security model.
+Preventive measures are just one side of the coin.
+It’s crucial to have third parties double-check the security model too.
 We do this at two levels: Ongoing tests and dedicated security audits.

 As an ongoing measure, we use a service called HackerOne that connects white-hat hackers with software vendors.
 We’re running a bounty program that encourages hackers to break Small Improvements’ security model, and we pay rewards in case someone finds issues.